vincentwun/A-Eye-Web-Chat-Assistant/README.md

 ---

 A-Eye is a free, open-source Chrome extension designed to make web browsing easier and more accessible, especially for users with visual impairments.
-Through intuitive AI chat, powerful screen analysis, and full voice control, it transforms how you interact with the web.
-Choose between privacy-first local AI (via Ollama) or the powerful Gemini 2.5 Pro in the cloud.
+Through intuitive AI chat, powerful screen analysis, and comprehensive voice control, it transforms how you interact with the web.
+You can freely choose between privacy-focused local AI services (Ollama, LM Studio, vLLM) or powerful cloud AI services (Google Gemini, Mistral AI).

 ## Key Features

 -   **AI Screen Analysis**: Instantly understand webpage content by analyzing screenshots or full-page text with Gemini or local LLMs.
 -   **Full Voice Control**: Use your voice to navigate, ask questions, and control the browser.
--   **Dual AI Modes**: Switch with a single click between powerful Cloud AI (Google Gemini) for top performance and private Local AI (Ollama) for maximum privacy.
+-   **Dual AI Modes**: Switch with a single click between powerful cloud AI and privacy-focused local AI.
 -   **Web Page Interaction**: Tell the AI to click buttons or type text for you (e.g., "click the login button", "type 'hello world' in the search bar").
 -   **Cross-Platform**: Works on any Windows, macOS, or Linux computer with Google Chrome.